HackerDaGreat57/bpp/README.md

 # Blender++
 A *somewhat experimental* C++ application.
 The project was created in order to let people have the freedom to do whatever they want, with no limitations or restrictions, without having to pay a single penny to anyone.
 But this will only happen once it gets mature enough to actually make a difference.
 There's a long, **long** way to go until we reach that checkpoint, but I'm just doing what I can for now.

+The above parahgraph basically states that this is a project that will do **anything**.

 Apple Macintosh/Linux compatibility is planned but not guaranteed (for now).
 Make a [Pull Request](https://github.com/HackerDaGreat57/bpp/pulls) please!

 ## Current state of the project/development status